SerratedSharp/CSharpWasmRecipes/README.md

 string elementClasses2 = elementWrapper.GetClass();
 ```

-## Promises.cs
+## Promises
+PromisesWNet7 and PromisesWUno demonstrate exposing methods that return promises with .NET 7 or Uno Foundation WebASsembly runtime respectively.
-Demonstrates approaches to exposing a JS promise, async method, or old style callback as an async method in C# that can be awaited.
+Demonstrations include approaches to exposing a JS promise, async method, or old style callback as an async method in C# that can be awaited.
 Includes returning a string from JS to C#.
 Demonstrates awaiting RequireJS dependency resolution where C# code needs to wait for a JS dependency to load.

 ## Security.cs
 Demonstrates the risks of unencoded strings, and how to properly encode and fence string parameters passed from C# to JS to avoid XSS attacks that would attempt to abuse `InvokeJS`.